By Helen Anne Travis

 Bathing your puppy with a gentle flea shampoo that’s specifically formulated for young animals can help alleviate some flea-related skin irritations, Hance says.
 This will also remove the adult fleas living in your pup’s fur.

-But flea shampoo doesn’t kill flea larvae or remove their eggs, he says, so medication may be necessary.
+But flea shampoo doesn’t kill flea larvae or remove their eggs, he says, so prescription flea and tick medication may be necessary.

 Talk to your vet before applying any kind of prescription or over-the-counter treatment.
 Many of the common chemicals used in flea medications are too harsh for puppies, Morgan says.
 Some are neurotoxins, which can harm a puppy’s developing nervous system.